Micron Technology Inc. (MU) Just Got Our Attention

-Micron Technology Inc. (NASDAQ:MU) went up by 0.77% from its latest closing price compared to the recent 1-year high of $96.96.
-The company’s stock price has collected -5.50% of loss in the last five trading sessions.
-Press Release reported on 06/10/21 that Thinking about trading options or stock in Embraer, Boeing, Signet Jewelers, Tilray, or Micron Technology?
+Micron Technology Inc. (NASDAQ:MU) went up by 1.80% from its latest closing price compared to the recent 1-year high of $96.96.
+The company’s stock price has collected 6.60% of gains in the last five trading sessions.
+Barron’s reported 5 hours ago that Lawmakers Press Forward After Biden Clarified His Infrastructure Remarks

 Is It Worth Investing in Micron Technology Inc. (NASDAQ :MU) Right Now?